Chief Miko: Traditional navigation

 In 1999, back on Oahu, Michel welcomed the Te Aurere canoe.
-He then meets the traditional tattooist Purotu, a member of the crew, and undertakes to have his entire body tattooed the old-fashioned way, using combs.
-He then decides to rename himself Chief Miko.
-He leaves the management of his business to his sons and throws himself headlong into what he perceives as a mission; safeguarding and promoting its ancestral culture, which it considers to be a heritage in danger of extinction.
+He then met the traditional tattooist Purotu, a member of the crew, and undertook the process of having his entire body tattooed the old-fashioned way, using combs.
+He then decided to rename himself Chief Miko.
+He left the management of his business to his sons and threw himself headlong into pursuits of navigation and sculpture.